On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Inexact Parametric Aug. Lagrangian Method

-{In this section, we introduce the misspecified variant of the inexact augmented Lagrangian scheme, displayed in Algorithm~\ref{Alg: ALM}. { {From Step~2 of Algorithm~\ref{Alg: ALM} and \eqref{Grad_l}, it follows that for $k\geq 0$ we have } Hence, $\{\lambda_k\}\subseteq \Kscr^*$} for all $k\geq 0$.
-Notably, if $\theta_k = \theta^*$ for all $k\geq 0$, this reduces to the traditional version considered in~\cite{rockafellar1973dual}. {The remainder of this section comprises of two subsections.
-We analyze the {rate of convergence} of Algorithm~\ref{Alg: ALM} for a constant penalty parameter in Section~\ref{sec:rate-constant} and proceed to examine the increasing penalty parameter regime in Section~\ref{sec:rate-increasing}.}
+{ Next, we introduce the misspecified inexact augmented Lagrangian scheme, displayed in Algorithm~\ref{Alg: ALM}, {i.e., IPALM.} From Step~2 of {IPALM}, and \eqref{Grad_l}, it follows that Hence, $\{\lambda_k\}\subseteq \Kscr^*$} for all $k\geq 0$.
+Notably, if $\theta_k = \theta^*$ for all $k\geq 0$, this reduces to the traditional version considered in~\cite{rockafellar1973dual}. {In the remainder of this section, we analyze the {rate of convergence} of {IPALM} for a constant penalty parameter in Section~\ref{sec:rate-constant} and proceed to examine the increasing penalty parameter regime in Section~\ref{sec:rate-increasing}.}